 The purpose of the intership is to get familiar with the industrial environment and to deepen the knowledge obtained at the university.
-We help students to obtain intern positions at the industrial partners of the CrySyS Lab, including (but not limited to) the following companies and institutions:
+We help students to obtain intern positions at the industrial partners of the CrySyS Lab.

 It may be useful, but not necessary, to complete the following BSc level course before beginning the IT Security minor specialization:

 In every year, the CrySyS Lab organizes the CrySyS Security Challenge, which is a hacking contest for students.
 Those who perform outstandingly at this competition are invited to the CrySyS Student Core, which is a club of talented students enthusiast for security.
 The Student Core has a weekly meeting, where the students can discuss various topics in IT security, prepare for international capture-the-flag games, and have fun in general.
-Hungary's most successful hacker team ever, called !SpamAndHex, has grown out of our Student Core and achieved remarkable results at various CTF games in the past.
+Successful hacker teams, such as !SpamAndHex and c0r3dump have grown out of our Student Core and achieved remarkable results at various CTF games in the past.
 Many of the formal core members have been employed by top IT companies like Google, Prezi, LogMeIn, Tresorit, Balabit.

-The CrySyS Lab is committed to perform internationally recognized, high quality teaching, research, and consulting activities in the field of IT Security.
-The main research focus of the lab is security of embedded systems, including cyber-physical systems such as industrial control systems and the Internet of Things, and malware detection and analysis.
-The lab also provides consulting services, which mainly covers penetration testing and cyber incident response activities.
-Members of the CrySyS Lab discovered, named, and analyzed for the first time the Duqu cyber espionage malware.
+The CrySyS Lab is committed to perform internationally recognized, high quality teaching and research activities in the field of IT Security.
+The main research focus of the lab is security of cyber-physical systems, including industrial control systems, vehicles, and the Internet of Things.
+The lab is also active in the field of security of machine learning and the field of economics of security and privacy.
+The lab is perhaps best known for discovering, naming, and analyzing the Duqu cyber espionage malware.
 First detailed technical analyses on Flame, MiniDuke, and TeamSpy were also published by the CrySyS Lab.
 The lab intensively participates in international R&D projects, it has an outstanding publication record, and its expertise is widely known and respected.
 A number of spin-offs started from the CrySyS Lab, including Tresorit, Ukatemi Technologies, and Avatao.